0xMordecai/docker-by-example/Understanding-Dockerfiles-components-and-directives/cheatsheet.md

 We also need to define the action to the container process if someone sends a `docker stop` command.
 While most processes take the hint and kill the process, it makes sense to explicitly specify what **STOPSIGNAL** the container should send on a `docker stop` command.
 We will use the **STOPSIGNAL** directive for that.

+Now, while Docker monitors the container process and keeps it running unless it receives a **SIGTERM** or a **stop**, **what would happen if your container process hangs for some reason?
+While your application is in a hung state, Docker still thinks it is running as your process is still running**.
+Therefore, monitoring the application through an explicit health check would make sense.
+We will use the `HEALTHCHECK` directive for this.

 `STOPSIGNAL` **helps your container shut down cleanly**.